Back to all posts

 The main reason you want to forecast capacity is to make sure you have enough resources available when you need them.
 If everyone works overtime or you have to hire extra people because you didn't have enough foresight, these costs will come out of your budget — or worse, the project itself may have to be delayed or cancelled if there aren't enough funds left in the budget for it.

-And here are some more reasons to consider:
+Here are some more benefits of capacity forecasting to consider:

-• It allows for the creation of realistic project plans, especially when you're planning multi-year projects or initiatives.
+• Creation of realistic project plans, especially when you're planning multi-year projects or initiatives.

-• It helps account for "surprises" in the near future that might upset your plan, like sudden turnover or a new initiative.
+• Prepare for "surprises" in the near future that might upset your plan, like sudden turnover or a new initiative.

-• It enables you to make adjustments in time to prevent any major problems that could result from not having enough resources available.
+• Make adjustments in time to prevent any major problems that could result from not having enough resources available.

-Here, the biggest anti-practice is using Excel, especially if you work in a big organization, with lots of teams and large datasets.
-Spreadsheets are rather high-level, won't give you the granularity you need, can get clunky when you try to run large amounts of data through them, and they can simply crash when what you try to bite off more than you can chew.
+Spreadsheets are rather high-level, won't give you the granularity you need, get clunky when you try to run large amounts of data through them - and they are very easy to break.

-This is why using advanced capacity planning software can save you hours of work and lots of headaches.
+This is why using capacity planning software can save you hours of work and lots of headaches.
+So, let's dig into how to do capacity forecasting properly.

 1) Look into current capacity